-Reputation management in the age of online review sites can be tough going.
+Reputation management in the age of online review websites can be tough going.

-Review sites and in-built review features on most social media platforms have really changed the game and are a significant factor influencing purchasing behaviours today.
+Review websites and in-built review features on most social media platforms have really changed the game and are a significant factor influencing purchasing behaviours today.

 With the festive season and summer holidays well and truly upon us, it is in our best interest to figure out how to turn the tables and make the review sites work for us!